 Diagnosis of ADHD

 The number of behavioural and developmental disorders that cause symptoms of ADHD in young children is growing.
-This means it is important to properly assess the causes of their symptoms.
+For this reason it is important to properly assess the causes of their symptoms.

 A paediatrician, child psychologist or child psychiatrist can make the assessment or arrange a referral.
-They can diagnose ADHD only after making a complex assessment – there is no single test.
-They need to collect a range of information, especially from parents.
+They can diagnose ADHD only after making a detailed assessment – there is no single test.
+They need to collect a range of information, especially from parents and the child's school.
 The symptoms of ADHD must be obvious in most areas of the child’s life.

-Assessments must include a developmental history of the child’s past behaviours.
-Assessment will also consider any problems with the child’s early attachment to a parent or caregiver, which may contribute to the behaviour.
+Assessment must include a developmental history of the child’s past behaviours.
+It will also consider any problems with the child’s early attachment to a parent or caregiver, which may contribute to the behaviour.
 Doctors and psychologists use a variety of internationally recognised scales and criteria when diagnosing ADHD.

 Inattention criteria for diagnosing ADHD

 The following criteria are often used to diagnose the inattention part of ADHD.
-A child should have six or more of these symptoms of inattention for at least six months to a degree that is a problem and inconsistent with the normal developmental level.
+A child should have six or more of these symptoms of inattention for at least six months to a degree that interferes with their everyday life and is inconsistent with the normal developmental level.

 A child with symptoms of inattention will, on a regular basis:

-- Fail to give close attention to details, or make careless mistakes, in school work or other activities
+- not give close attention to details, or make seemingly careless mistakes in school work or other activities

-- Fail to finish school work, chores or other duties (but not because they are being wilful or do not understand instructions)
+- not finish school work, chores or other duties (but not because they are being wilful or do not understand instructions)

 Hyperactivity-impulsivity criteria for diagnosing ADHD

 Doctors often use the following criteria to diagnose the hyperactivity-impulsivity of ADHD.
-The child must have six or more of these symptoms for at least six months, to a degree that is a problem and inconsistent with the child’s developmental level.
+The child must have six or more of these symptoms for at least six months, to a degree that interferes with their everyday life and is inconsistent with the child’s developmental level.